Antimatter Building Programme

 Access the Full Study

-The complete analysis includes all 6,052 findings with severity classifications, expert reports from all 5 rounds, cross-model verification records, and the Rust-based structural/thermal calculation tools developed during the review process.
+The complete analysis includes all 8,554 findings with severity classifications, specialist reports from all 7 rounds, cross-model verification records, and the Rust-based structural/thermal calculation tools (1,238 tests across 22 crates) developed during the review process.
+The 3D digital twin features professional ElevenLabs narration (42 audio clips with 26 physics pronunciation rules) in English, Romanian, and Polish, a 14-shot guided cinematic tour across 5 acts, and responsive design at all resolutions.